Last updated: October 2019

 - Selected third parties, so that they can contact you with details of the services that they provide, where you have expressly opted-in or consented to the disclosure of your personal data for these purposes.

-- Our regulators, government (e.g. HMRC) and law enforcement or fraud prevention agencies, reassurers, as well as our professional advisers etc. You can find an up to date list of reassurers on our website.
+- Our regulators, government agencies (e.g. HMRC), law enforcement agencies, credit reference agencies, fraud prevention agencies, reassurers, as well as our professional advisers etc. You can find an up to date list of reassurers on our website.

 Additionally, we may disclose your personal information to third parties: